Bouncie wins for most drivers: 15-sec updates, $8/mo no contract, crash detection, Alexa/Google. Vyncs is cheaper annual but 60-sec updates on Basic.

 Both Bouncie and Vyncs let you set alerts for speeding, rapid acceleration, hard braking, geofence entry/exit, and curfew violations.
 The core safety features overlap almost completely.

 The big difference: Bouncie includes crash detection.
-Its built-in accelerometer detects impact events and sends an alert to your phone.
+Bouncie’s product page states that its 3-axis accelerometer detects impacts exceeding 4g and sends an alert to your phone within 15 seconds.
 Vyncs doesn’t offer this.

 If you’re interested in how OBD-II trackers compare with other vehicle tracking approaches, our guide to the cheapest GPS tracking methods breaks down all the options.